kaylabond1/rh-ty-blog.github.io/docs/_posts/2024-11-4-Kayla_Bond.markdown

 ---
 ## Wednesday
 On Wednesday, we started with a meeting again and wrote our blogs.
-We listened to a talk about the different jobs in the industry and all different apps and things.
+We listened to a talk about the history of tech and all different apps and things.
 After that we had a competition of who can make a marshmallow higher off the ground from spaggetti and selotape.
-Then
+Then we made rollercoasters out of paper straws and selotape.

 ---